 1.24 Selkirk is also situated on a river and therefore the same constraints apply as discussed for Galashiels and Hawick; this is the case for the housing site ESE10B.
 The housing site will also need to be designed carefully so as not to negatively impact on the Special Landscape Area, site requirements will need to mention this point.
 Towards the town centre there may be the need for archaeological investigation when any redevelopment occurs.
 Listed buildings are not considered to be a significant issue but the site RSELK004 is located within the Conservation Area and so there is opportunity to improve the townscape but also risk that the development is not sensitive to the character of the area.
 Site requirements will be necessary to ensure an appropriate proposal is put forward.
-The redevelopment site zRO200 and housing site ESE2 are also adjacent to the SLA and their development will need to consider the surrounding landscape, site requirements should be provided to ensure this occurs in any proposal.
-For zRO200 there also needs to be consideration of flood risk.
+Housing site ESE2 is also adjacent to the SLA and its development will need to consider the surrounding landscape, site requirements should be provided to ensure this occurs in any proposal.